 Having only visited Italy for a short three days along the Amalfi Coast, I was extremely excited to come back for a more in-depth trip.
-My husband and I both agreed that we wanted to balance the trip with cities, time along the coastline, and some road tripping through the countryside.
+My husband and I both agreed that we wanted a mixture of experiences during our 12 night Italy itinerary.

 - English is widely spoken, so do not worry about any language barrier!

 - Italian food is not a thing — each region has its own cuisine.
 For instance in Tuscany, the region is known for favorites like boar tagliatelle.
 Try new foods, and you’ll be wonderfully surprised!

 - Credit or cash?
 Both are important and many places accept credit.
 However, cash always wins, so be prepared to use it more frequently.

 - Taxis — before getting in, ask the price.
 In most places, the fares are set between airports and town centers.

 Most travel guides would encourage the best of weather and the least amount of crowds.
 Somewhere in later September or early May is a great option.
 With that said, each season has its own magic.

 12 Nights: Tuscany – Florence – Cinque Terre – Venice